TimBellerby/PM-Programming-Language/README.txt

 The language specification (available in /doc) while incomplete in places, will give

-a good view of the features of the version 0.1 of the language.
+a good view of the features of the version 0.2 of the language.

-Most of the single-node part of the language - including concurrent loops and communicating

-operators (apart from reductions) is now working.
-Types are currently restricted to int, long and bool,

-with some support for strings.

-There is a floating bug in the code generator that causes crashes in some compilations.
-I am chasing

-this down.

-Look out for updates over the next month or so.
+This is an initial (not stable) release of version 0.2 of the language.

+Some features are missing/incomplete - including
+integer and real types with defined bit size polymorphic types

+Watch out for continuing updates.